Planck 2013 results. VI. High Frequency Instrument data processing

 \subsection{Polarization}

 Together with the intensity maps, we derive polarization maps for each HFI frequency from 100\,GHz to 353\,GHz \citep[cf. ][]{planck2013-p03f}.
-The $Q$ and $U$ Stokes parameter maps show impressive signal dominated by Galactic dust emission and CMB with noise of very low level and nearly white spectrum.
+The $Q$ and $U$ Stokes parameter maps have a nearly white noise spectrum and are dominated by Galactic dust emission and CMB with a signal-to-noise ratio of roughly 100 for $\ell<100$.
 Nevertheless, at the present state of the reconstruction, polarization maps are dominated at large scales by systematic effects.
 As a consequence, they are not included in the present release.
 However, these data will be used in forthcoming analyses of foreground polarization, and hence we describe the major systematic effects remaining in the polarization data.

 The \Planck\ scanning strategy does not allow recovery of the polarization signal for each detector independently.
 We use a combination of at least four detectors oriented at 45\deg\ in order to reconstruct the $Q$ and $U$ Stokes parameters.
-Any miscalibration between the datasets will thus lead to a mix between Stokes parameters and, in particular, a leakage from intensity to polarization.
-As discussed in \citet{planck2013-p03f}, absolute calibration is derived from the Solar dipole and gain variations due to ADC non-linearities are corrected to a few tenths of a percent in the time domain.
-Final inter-calibration uncertainties between HFI bolometers are of the order of 0.4\,\% or less for the three lowest HFI frequencies (0.39, 0.28, and 0.21\,\% respectively at 100, 143, and 217\,GHz) and rise to 1.35\,\% at 353\,GHz.
-The induced leakage is dominated by the Solar dipole intensity, which produces large scale features in the polarization maps.
-We estimated the leakage due to calibration mismatch using simulations.
-Figure~\ref{fig:polar_sys} shows that the leakage is dominant over the CMB signal up to $\ell=100$ in the $EE$ angular power spectrum as predicted by the best-fit cosmological parameters measured from \Planck\ temperature data \citep{planck2013-p11}.
+Any miscalibration between the data sets will thus lead to a mix between Stokes parameters and, in particular, a leakage from intensity to polarization.
+As discussed in \citet{planck2013-p03f}, absolute calibration is derived from the solar dipole and gain variations due to ADC nonlinearities are corrected to a few tenths of a percent in the time domain.
+Final intercalibration uncertainties between HFI bolometers are of the order of 0.4\,\% or less for the three lowest HFI frequencies (0.39, 0.28, and 0.21\,\% respectively at 100, 143, and 217\,GHz) and rise to 1.35\,\% at 353\,GHz.
+The induced leakage is dominated by the solar dipole intensity, which produces large-scale features in the polarization maps.
+We have estimated the leakage due to calibration mismatch using simulations.
+Figure~\ref{fig:polar_sys} shows that the leakage is dominant over the CMB signal up to $\ell=100$ in the $EE$ angular power spectrum, as predicted by the best-fit cosmological parameters measured from \Planck\ temperature data \citep{planck2013-p11}.